Memorization, Emergence, and Explaining Reversal Failures: A Controlled Study of Relational Semantics in LLMs: Introduction

 Relational words occupy a special role in natural language: beyond linking entities in a sentence, they often encode abstract and systematic logical properties.
 For instance, some relations are \emph{symmetric} (if $A$ is a \texttt{friend} of $B$, then $B$ is a \texttt{friend} of $A$), while others form \emph{inverse} pairs (if $A$ is the \texttt{father} of $B$, then $B$ is the \texttt{son} of $A$).
 In knowledge graphs (KGs), such regularities are formalized as relation properties and serve as a core organizing principle for relational reasoning \cite{sun2019rotate, zhu-shimodaira-2024-3d}.
 This motivates our first research question: \textbf{RQ1: Can auto-regressive language models memorize relational facts, and internalize the logical semantics of relational words, and under what training conditions (e.g., data and model scale) does this ability emerge?}

 While RQ1 concerns whether relational semantics can be learned at all, RQ2 focuses on how such knowledge—when present—is deployed at inference time.
 Recent work reports the reversal curse \cite{berglund2023reversal}: a model trained on relational statements of the form ``$A$ is the father of $B$'' often fails to answer the logically equivalent reversed query ``$B$ is the son of $A$.''
 This raises a fundamental ambiguity: are such failures caused by missing explicit inversion relational representations, or by order bias induced by left-to-right AR decoding?
-This leads to our second research question: \textbf{RQ2: When a model has internalized relational semantics, are reversal-type failures primarily due to deficiencies in relational semantics, or to order bias in AR generation?} Complementary, RQ1 and RQ2 intersect at a central issue: in LLMs, whether relation logic, represented by relational words, is in a form that supports robust, direction-agnostic inference.
+This leads to our second research question: \textbf{RQ2: When a model has internalized relational semantics, are reversal-type failures primarily due to deficiencies in relational semantics, or to order bias in AR generation?} Taken together, RQ1 and RQ2 converge on a central question: in LLMs, is the logic of relations encoded by relational words represented in a way that supports robust, direction-agnostic inference?

-Answering these questions using standard web-scale pretrained LLMs is w.
-Relational words are often polysemous and context-dependent, and uncontrolled pretraining data introduces the risk of contamination, making it difficult to distinguish genuine logical generalization from memorization \cite{allen2023physics}.
+Answering these questions using standard web-scale pretrained LLMs poses two key challenges.
+Relational words are often polysemous and context-dependent, and uncontrolled pretraining data introduces contamination risks, making it difficult to distinguish genuine logical generalization from memorization \cite{allen2023physics}.

 To address these challenges, we propose a fully controlled experimental framework based on synthetic corpora constructed from knowledge-graph triples that explicitly encode relational properties such as symmetry and inversion.
 We verbalize each triple using a small set of templates and compose them into paragraph-level text with controlled linguistic variation, enabling systematic manipulation of training data scale.
 Using this corpus, we then train GPT-style AR models from scratch using next-token prediction, followed by question--answer style supervised fine-tuning.
 This framework enables a systematic examination of relational understanding under multiple evaluation settings.
 To examine RQ1, under both cloze-style sentence completion and question answering, we test whether models can perform (i) Memorize QA: memorize observed relational facts and answer questions, (ii) Logic QA: infer missing symmetric or inverse facts given partial information, and (iii) In-context Learning (ICL) Logic QA: generalize relational knowledge to unseen entities.
 To study RQ2, we further perform order-matched forward and reverse evaluations, and compare AR models with diffusion-based language models that do not rely on left-to-right decoding.